Blood Collection via Capillary Puncture Technique...

 (d) make sure the blood rises to the top line; there should be no air bubbles

-2. If the capillary tube is plastic and closed
+2. If the capillary tube is plastic and closed at one end

 (a) squeeze the tube or bulb, and hold the tube horizontally while

 touching the open end to the drop of blood

 (b) gently release pressure on the tube or bulb to draw up the blood